HCL-TECH-SOFTWARE/appscan-codesweep-action/README.md

 # HCL AppScan CodeSweep Github Action
-Stop insecure code from ever reaching your repository with the HCL AppScan CodeSweeep Github Action.
-When added to a new or existing Github Workflow, this action runs a security scan against all modified and added lines of code.
-Vulnerable lines of code are annotated with information to help the developer resolve the problem.
-Invoke the action on pull requests so both the developer and the reviewer are made aware of the problem before the code is ever merged to the repository.
+Your GitHub code is better and more secure with HCL AppScan CodeSweep for GitHub.
+For free.

+The HCL AppScan CodeSweep for GitHub extension enables you to check your code on every pull request.
+Run as a GitHub action, the extension identifies vulnerabilities in changed code with every update.
+But more than just identifying issues, the HCL AppScan CodeSweep for GitHub extension tells you what you need to know to mitigate issues — before they make it to the main branch.

 # Usage
-## Sign-Up
+## Register
-Register for a [free trial](https://www.hcltechsw.com/appscan/freetrial) of HCL AppScan on Cloud (ASoC).
-This is necessary to generate your API key/secret.
+Register on [HCL AppScan on Cloud (ASoC)](https://www.hcltechsw.com/appscan/codesweep-for-github) to generate your API key/secret.

 ## Setup
 1. After logging into ASoC, go to [the API page](https://cloud.appscan.com/main/settings) to generate your API key/secret pair.
 These must be used in the asoc_key and asoc_secret parameters for the action.
 It's recommended to store them as secrets in your repository.